andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 By the time we got to this point, there was a LOT of detail - even in the Context Map.
 I needed something simpler to show key stakeholders and people beginning their journey into the domain.
 It turns out, yet again, DDD had something for me - the Domain Vision statement.

 TBC: Andrew
+DETAIL: Desribe the three sections of the Domain Vision Statement.

 ---